lucasmfaria/image_classifier/README.md

 - Move your image dataset into the folder 'data', with the classes separation.
 Final directory example for a multiclass classification: 'data/dataset/class1', 'data/dataset/class2', 'data/dataset/class3'.
 - Use "create_splits.py" to create the train, test and validation splits.
-- Use "train.py" to train your neural network
+- Use "train.py" to train your neural network.
-- Use "test.py" to evaluate your model
+- Use "test.py" to evaluate your model.
+- Use "save_last_train.py" if you liked your tested model and want to save it on "saved_models" directory.
-- Use "delete_last_train.py" to delete the trained model.
+- Use "delete_last_train.py" to delete the trained model from the "checkpoints" and "logs" directories.
 ```

 ### TODOs